Euphredes/Euphredes/README.txt

 to a spot I made and it's unchanged, methinks, that is mine.

-           Underground
+           Groundfloor

 A network of things gets respect from people.
 I have book deposits from
 Maine to Maryland.
-Underground library.
+Groundfloor library.
 Deposits holed up like treasure chests.
 Cold campsites to and from spots.
 Such word is currency.